ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 children, its first four bytes store the arena offset of the next available block.
 This needs neither a separate bookkeeping allocation nor a raw pointer that would break if the arena moved.
-Reuse starts only after the arena exceeds **16 MiB**; ordinary small parses keep the simpler bump-only path, and published arenas remain immutable.
+Reuse starts only after the arena exceeds **16 MiB**—a round threshold whose whole job is to keep ordinary small parses on the simpler bump-only path—and published arenas remain immutable.

 Peak RSS on the same one-worker ast-grep corpus fell to **91.2 MiB**, below the 150 MiB gate.
 Parse throughput decreased by **1.10%** across languages.
 I kept the change because an order-of-magnitude application memory correction was worth a one-percent parser cost.

-Ninety-one point two MiB.
-Below the gate.
-The project was alive again.
+After a gigabyte, then half a gigabyte, 91.2 MiB felt like a different runtime.

 This is not subtree garbage collection.
 It is scratch-buffer reuse, selected because the profile named scratch buffers.